PeilinLiu0277/academic_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate of Artificial Intelligence
+role: Graduate of Software Engineering(AI)

 # Organizations/Affiliations to show in About widget
 organizations: